 to the new studio at Brookgreen Gardens.
 The 2,500-acre tract including Atalaya was leased to the state by the Brookgreen Trustees in 1960.
 Mrs. Huntington died at her Connecticut home in 1973.

 The history of Atalaya, the Huntingtons, and information on the natural history of Huntington Beach State park is included in a "Visitor's Guide to Huntington Beach State Park".

-Click on the link below for the Volunteer Application or go to our webstore to make a donation.
+**Click on the link below for the Volunteer Application or go to the Donation page to make a donation.